steven-phun/JavaScript-Projects/README.md

 Based on the classic game [*Sudoku*](https://en.wikipedia.org/wiki/Sudoku)

-Inspired by professor, Benjamin Sanders, allowing students to solve his Sudoku as they pass by his glass door
+Inspired by my professor, allowing students to solve his Sudoku as they pass by his glass door

 Developed in: